 How to find the best digital food scale for your needs

 When you’re shopping for a digital food scale, you need to think about how you will be using the product.
-If you work in the food testing industry, you may require a high precision scientific scale such as an analytical or precision balance for recording accurate test results.
-If you are selling food by weight at a market stall, you will need trade-approved food scales in order to do so.
-If your scale is for personal use, an easy-to-use, convenient compact scale or kitchen scale may be suitable.
+If you work in the food testing industry, you may require a greater precision found in analytical or precision balances for recording accurate test results.
+If you are selling food by weight at a market stall, you will need trade certified food scales in order to do so.
+If your scale is for personal use, an easy-to-use, convenient compact scale or kitchen scale may be the best choice for you.

 Recommended food scales for commercial use

 Inscale offers a wide variety of food scales to suit all areas of the food industry.
 Here is a list of some of our most popular food scales for retail, production and testing use:

 Adam Equipment's Astro compact scale is a small, portable and affordable scale for accurate portion weighing.
 Ideal for personal portion control and portion management in restaurants and other food retail outlets.

 The HR series of analytical balances by A&D is the perfect choice for food testing and analysis.
 High performance and highly precise laboratory balance ideal for food testing and research laboratories.

 GFK floor checkweighing scale - Adam Equipment

 The GFK floor scale is the ideal choice for food production facilities and factory environments.
 The GFK can withstand regular use and check weigh heavy bags of produce and other products in order to perform accurate stock counts.
 The ABK also has a strong stainless steel base that can be easily cleaned after food spillage or dirt build-up.

 A&D's SJ-EC compact food scales are small, in-expensive scales for weighing baking ingredients, coffee beans, tea leaves and cooking spices.
 Highly recommended trade approved scales that are ideal for use in barista coffee shops, delis and bakeries.

 - Posted In: Food & Drink Weighing